haxxorsid/food-ordering-system/README.md

 ---------
 1. Only Customers with "Verified" status can place orders using "Cash on Delivery" option.
 2. By default a new customer gets 2000 coins in Wallet on signing up, and a fake Credit card number & CVV number is generated and stored in SQL Table "wallet_details" with corresponding new customer's ID.
-3. Use that Card Number & CVV while placing an order, else order won't be successfull or use "Cash on delivery" option.
+3. Use that Card Number & CVV while placing an order, else order won't be successful or use "Cash on delivery" option.
 4. What's lacking?
 Dynamic payment(real payment system) and error reporting lacks in this project.